-Lakers News: Latest on LeBron James Post Opt Out, Possible Nuggets Trade, More
+Lakers News: Latest on LeBron James Post-Opt-Out, Possible Nuggets Trade, More

 A small update on where things stand with the Lakers and trade talks.
 A league source tells me that so far the Lakers haven't offered Brandon Ingram in any deals.

-Kuzma also averaged 16.1 points per contest during the 2017-18 campaign, which was his first in the NBA.
+Kuzma also averaged 16.1 points per contest during the 2017-18 campaign, his first in the NBA.

 Hart isn't a prolific scorer like Ingram or Kuzma, but he's a valuable player to have at 22, as he comes from the hard-working mold at Villanova that seemingly would be perfect for Spurs coach Gregg Popovich to work with and turn him into a 10-year NBA player.